GeoCat/geoserver/docs/src/install/linux/index.rst

    The :command:`GeoWebCache` tile server will use this empty folder to manage generated tiles.

 #.
-Ensure the tomcat user has permission to access the above directories.
+Ensure the tomcat user has permission to access the above directories:

    .. code-block:: bash

       sudo chown -R tomcat:tomcat /var/opt/geoserver
       sudo chmod +r+w -R /var/opt/geoserver

 #.
-Update the Tomcat configuration with this data directory location.
+Update the Tomcat configuration with this data directory location:

    * Open the Tomcat folder (:file:`/var/lib/tomcat9/`, :file:`/opt/tomcat/latest` or :file:`/etc/tomcat9`) and navigate to the :file:`conf/Catalina/localhost` subfolder.